sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 - NSG evaluation is skipped for the ICMP redirect packets.

-- ICMP Redirect packets are always GRE Encapped.
-The platform uses GRE Key 253 (0xfd) for PublicIP, PublicLB scenarios, and 254 (0xfe) for ServiceEndpoints, PrivateEndpoint and Internal Loadbalancer scenario.
+- ICMP Redirect packets are always GRE encapped.
+The platform uses GRE Key 253 (0xfd) for PublicIP, PublicLB scenarios, and 254 (0xfe) for ServiceEndpoint, PrivateEndpoint and Internal Loadbalancer scenario.

 - ICMP Redirects are generated only for TCP traffic.